Since 1912, we have served thousands of area men, women, and children through a wide variety of ever-changing programs.

-In 1912, our founders Harvey Firestone, F.A Seiberling, and other community leaders set out to meet the needs of families in our community by providing them with basic necessities including coal, groceries, clothing, and transportation.
+In 1912, our founders Harvey Firestone and F.A Seiberling, along with other community leaders, set out to meet the needs of families in our community by providing them with basic necessities including coal, groceries, clothing, and transportation.
 With those important steps, the Charity Organization Society of Akron was formed.
-In 1926 our name was changed to Family Service Society of Akron and later changed to Family Services of Summit County in 1980 as we began to expand our services throughout the county.
-In 2004, we became known as Greenleaf Family Center.
+In 1926 our name became Family Service Society of Akron and was later changed to Family Services of Summit County in 1980.
+We began to expand our services throughout the county and in 2004, the agency rebranded and changed our name to Greenleaf Family Center.

-We believe that Greenleaf Family Center is the agency in which the community chooses to invest because of our leadership, quality and responsiveness.
-We are able to fulfill our mission of strengthening families in our community through counseling, education, and support by staying true to our Core Values:
+We believe that Greenleaf Family Center is the agency in which the community chooses to invest because of our leadership, quality of service and responsiveness.
+We fulfill our mission of strengthening families in our community through counseling, education, and support by staying true to our core values.